Y-chromosomal Aaron: Background

 For human beings, the normal number of chromosomes is 46, of which 23 are inherited from each parent.
 Two chromosomes, the X and Y, determine sex.
 Females have two X chromosomes, one inherited from each of their parents.
 Males have an X chromosome inherited from their mother, and a Y chromosome inherited from their father.

 Males who share a common patrilineal ancestor also share a common Y chromosome, diverging only with respect to accumulated mutations.
 Since Y-chromosomes are passed from father to son, all Kohanim men should theoretically have nearly identical Y chromosomes; this can be assessed with a genealogical DNA test.
 As the mutation rate on the Y chromosome is relatively constant, scientists can estimate the elapsed time since two men had a common ancestor.

-Although Jewish identity has traditionally (according to rabbinic-Jewish law I.E. since around the 1st century CE) been passed by matrilineal descent, membership in the Jewish Kohanim caste has been determined by patrilineal descent (see Presumption of priestly descent).
-Modern Kohanim are traditionally regarded in Judaism as male descendants of biblical Aaron, a direct patrilineal descendant of Abraham, according to the lineage recorded in the Hebrew Bible (שמות / Sh'mot/Exodus 6).
+Membership in the Jewish Kohanim caste has been determined by patrilineal descent (see Presumption of priestly descent), which would make it possible for the characteristic to be tracked using the Y chromosome passed on to each male descendant.
+Modern Kohanim are traditionally regarded in Judaism as male descendants of biblical Aaron, the inaugural List of high priests of Israel and brother of Moses.
+Aaron was a direct patrilineal descendant of Abraham, according to the lineage recorded in the Hebrew Bible (שמות / Sh'mot/Exodus 6).

 With the development of methods to follow specific DNA sequences of the human genome, interest in the Cohanim (and Levites) has gained new momentum as an instrument for proof of the common origins of the current Jewish ethnic-groups in the population of the Land of Israel two thousand years ago, as narrated in the biblical story.
 Skorecki, who carried out the initial study, told the journalist Jon Entine, "I was interested in the question: To what extent was our shared oral tradition matched by other evidence?"